Eurac Research: Headquarters

 Since 2002, Eurac Research has its headquarters in a building known locally as the "ex–GIL", which is situated near the downtown core of Bolzano at the confluence of the Talfer and Eisack rivers.
 The complex was built in the 1930s on a project by the architects Gino Mansutti and Gino Miozzo to house the Gioventù italiana del littorio (GIL) (English: Italian Youth of the Lictor), a youth movement of the Italian Fascist Party.
 Following the war and the fall of Mussolini, the building was renamed the "ex-GIL" and over the years has housed a cinema, a supermarket and shop, eventually falling into decline.
 In the early 1990s a decision was made to renovate the property to accommodate the newly established research center.
 In 1995, Graz architect Klaus Kada won an international competition for the building's redesign.
 Kada maintained the heritage of the building by supplementing it with new glassed-in structures; the renovation of the facade brought back its original Pompeian red color.
 The building uses renewable energy and has absorption chillers for air conditioning.

 History

 Eurac Research was administratively founded in 1992, but actually started working in 1993.
 In its early years, twelve employees carried out research in language and law, alpine environment, minorities, and autonomy.
 The first major project was a feasibility study for the foundation of a new university in Bozen, completed in 1997.
 Over the years, the scope of research expanded to include management and corporate culture, genetic medicine, and renewable energy.
 In 2009 the Institute of Mountain Emergency Medicine was opened, followed by the Center for Biomedicine in 2011.

+International collaboration

+The center has a long history of international cooperation through joint research projects such as Horizon applications but also combined events such as the Winter School on Federalism and Governance together with two faculties at the University of Innsbruck.

+The 21st edition of the International Conference on Minority Languages will be hosted by Eurac Research in June 2027, involving the Center for Autonomy Experience, the Institute for Minority Rights and the Institute for Applied Linguistics.